b00040611/apply-machine-learning-deep-learning-usingPython/README.md

 ## Contributing

-Welcome your contribution by comments or [Pull requests] (https://github.com/b00040611/apply-machine-learning-deep-learning-usingPython/pulls).
+Welcome your contribution by comments or [Pull requests](https://github.com/b00040611/apply-machine-learning-deep-learning-usingPython/pulls).

 ## Table of Contents
 - [Python](#python)